 Eric Harrison is a New Jersey-based singer-songwriter whose recordings "exhibit the strengths of Elvis Costello and Bob Dylan" with "original lyrics which border on genius" . . . "strong songwriting, good singing, thoughtful production" . . . "tight pop-folk gems bristling with wry sarcasm and desperate longing . . . radiant with more incandescent moments than most songwriters can muster in a career."
 (Option, Georgetown Review)

-In 2005 Eric released A Little Bit of Sickness, an album which Americana-UK described as "a rugged and organic collection of rock songs . . . that sits snugly somewhere between Buffalo Tom and early Soul Asylum."
+In 2005 Eric released A Little Bit of Sickness, an album praised by Americana-UK as "a rugged and organic collection of rock songs . . . that sits snugly somewhere between Buffalo Tom and early Soul Asylum."
 Standout tracks included the country lament “Crying in Your Sleep” and “The Crush of the Moment,” a tribute to the late Joey Ramone.

-In 2017 Eric released Mercy Road, a 14 song collection produced by Domenico, Eric Kvortek and Kevin Salem.
-Highlights included “Her Bewitching Face” - an update on Bob Dylan’s classic “I Want You” – and “1986,” a jangling, humorous and affectionate look back at a year of Aquanet, Capezios, Drakkar and the consecration of Bono as Messiah.
+2017 delivered Mercy Road, a 14 song collection produced by Domenico, Eric Kvortek and Kevin Salem.
+Highlights included “Her Bewitching Face” - an update on Bob Dylan’s classic “I Want You” – and “1986,” a jangling and affectionate look back at a year of Aquanet, Capezios, Drakkar and the consecration of Bono as Messiah.

 In 2019 Eric began recording new material with producer Kevin Salem.
 The first single "Our Band" is an ode to the Replacements and dad rockers who struggle to keep the flame burning in a dark world of back pain, commercial indifference and eye-rolling daughters:

-Eric performs as a solo artist and with his band the Crash Chorus throughout the tristate area.
+Eric performs as a solo artist and with the Crash Chorus throughout the tristate area.
 Click here to view a recent show with the Crash Chorus:

 . . . or a solo acoustic set:

-Eric's new album Gratitude is scheduled for release in 2020.
+Eric's new album Gratitude is scheduled for release in late 2020.